What is Juvenile Substance Abuse?

 Parents may be held responsible for their underage children’s behavior, and your child is not considered an adult until they are 17 years of age.

-Larry Kohn and Cory Yager can help if your child has been arrested.
+Larry Kohn, Cory Yager and William “Bubba” Head can help if your child has been arrested.

 How is it My Fault?